SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \subsubsection{Instruction category distribution by location}

-Figure~\ref{fig:category-heatmap} demonstrates the distribution of different teaching categories across the track locations.
+The geometry of different track locations, to a large extent, determines the distribution of teaching actions.
+For example, when the car approaches a tight hairpin turn, there is a higher likelihood of the coach issuing brake-related instruction.
+Figure~\ref{fig:category-heatmap} demonstrates the distribution of two different teaching categories across the track locations.
 We used one-dimensional kernel density estimation along the longitudinal coordinates of the track with a kernel width of 50 meters to obtain density maps of instructions' spatial distribution.
-In Figure~\ref{fig:category-heatmap}, we only present two of the 6 categories; the rest can be found in Appendix~\ref{appendix:additional_coached_self-practice}.
 As can be seen, although \textbf{brake} category constitutes less than six percent of all instructions, there is high location specificity.
-Unsurprisingly, brake-related instructions occur right before the sharpest turns in the map.
-Similarly, we observe that for \textbf{turn}-related instructions tend to clump together right before medium to sharp turns.
-This correlation between instruction type and context can be exploited by data-driven models to learn context-dependent teaching systems for HPDE.
+Unsurprisingly, brake-related instructions occur right before the sharpest turns on the map.
+Similarly, we observe that \textbf{turn}-related instructions tend to clump together right before medium to sharp turns.
+This correlation between instruction type and context can be exploited by data-driven models to learn context-dependent teaching systems for high performance driving education.